Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 The feeling was compounded immensely when a towering *colossus* of a man came thumping up the trail accompanied by a handful of others, also clad for a run but with enormous packs on their backs.
 Supplies and provisions, most likely, in case anything were to go wrong.

 Julian made introductions.
-“Your majesty, this is Righteous, the senior enlisted man of the HEAT.
+"Your majesty, this is Righteous, the senior enlisted man of the HEAT.
 He and the others will be our escorts today.
-We thought you might want something more vigorous than a slow jog, so none of our escort will have any trouble keeping up.”
+We thought you might want something more vigorous than a slow jog, so none of our escort will have any trouble keeping up."

 Gilgamesh gave Righteous an undisguised once-over.
 He was, somehow, an even more extreme athlete than Julian, one whose body was scaled *far* up and beyond.
 Every one of Julian’s admirable qualities was *multiplied* on this man’s face and physique, to the point that Gilgamesh had no doubt whatsoever the man before him could *break* him apart with little more than a sigh and a mild exertion.
 The Soldier and the Warrior right next to each other, the end products of the Line.
 Never in his wildest dreams had he imagined they would reach so far!